AndresH1213/AndresH1213/README.md

 <h1 dir="auto"></h1>

 <details>
-<summary><h3>My Coding Journey</h3></summary>
+<summary><h3>My Coding Journey 🧟‍♂️</h3></summary>
 I've always been fascinated by science and technology, for this reason I decided to study geology as my university major.
 It was an interesting field, but I discovered that my true passion was in the world of software development.

-Throughout my career I have used different computer tools, such as Python Scripts to automate tasks related to Geophysical Software, even in my thesis, which involved creating a three-dimensional model using Python libraries.
+Throughout my career I've used different computer tools, such as Python Scripts to automate tasks related to Geophysical Software, even in my thesis, which involved creating a three-dimensional model using Python libraries.
 However, it wasn't long before I realized that my true calling was in the field of software engineering.

 With each passing day, I became more skilled and confident in my abilities, finding joy in creating innovative software solutions and solving complex problems.